ehoversten/Teaching_Review/javascript/variables/variables.md

 # JavaScript Reserved Words

-### A list of all the reserved words in JavaScript are given in the following table.
+### A list of some of the reserved words in JavaScript are given in the following table.
 They cannot be used as JavaScript variables, functions, methods, loop labels, or any object names.

 &nbsp;
 ![Reserved Words](./reserved_words.jpeg)